YanniMiguel/hexColPlayground/README.md

 1.Design Patterns Used

 1.1 Creational Pattern:
--Factory Design Pattern
+- Factory Design Pattern
 I used this not only because I think it's neat, but also because it organizes things better that doesnt end up with me looking through long lines of code

 1.2 Structural Pattern:
--Facade Design Pattern
+- Facade Design Pattern
 This goes hand in hand with the Factory pattern as I separated the bigger equations into separate subclasses to make it easier for the user

 1.3 Behavioral Pattern:
--Template Method Design Pattern
+- Template Method Design Pattern
 Since Hexacodes follow a certain pattern/set of rules, I thought the Template Method design pattern would suit the program